‘Sun’ is a new series of sculptural wall installations which celebrates the energy driving all life on earth.

 In the first work in this series, golden spirals and other forms are woven through a 108cm diameter circle.
 The distance between the Sun and the Earth is 108 times the diameter of the Sun.
 The number is therefore considered sacred in many cultures and religions, including Hinduism, Buddhism and Jainism.
 Mathematicians also attribute it special significance: Fibonacci (c 1170 – c 1240) believed it represented the wholeness of existence.
 The sculpture therefore seeks to unify the macro and the micro, reflecting their complex interplay within science and nature.

-EDITION ENQUIRIES: ‘Sun’ wall installations are available to commission in different colours and dimensions.
+‘Sun’ wall installations are available to commission in different colours and dimensions.
 For a full list of currently available works, please contact Tsai & Yoshikawa.

 Gladiolus Sparks series, which draws its inspiration from 'Ting Liao', a poem by Fu Xuan (Jin Dynasty), the first line of which reads 'The branches of the lanterns are like fiery trees, and the courtyard is lit up by the light of the sky.'